Updated: Jun 1, 2021

 We had a couple of signature cocktails.
 All of them were good.
 Especially Water at High Tide!
 Their bar menu is curated by the globally renowned mixologists Dino Koletsas and Barnaby Ingram who have been associated with the Artesian at London’s Langham Hotel.

 We started our meal with Preserved Raw Mango and Avacado Salad .
-This was something I had never tasted before (And trust me when I say that ) it had sourness of raw mango and crunch of roasted coconut slices + onions ( I am assuming the onions were fried ).
+This was something I had never tasted before (And trust me when I say that ) it had sourness of raw mango and crunch of roasted coconut slices + fried onions.
 Sour + Spicy flavours made it an interesting combination.
 It had the right amount of Kale Leaves to make it healthy yet not making it too leafy.
 We absolutely loved it.

 We were then presented with Veg Pizzette.
 I was not very keen on it as I didn’t really want to try a pizza here but to my surprise , this wasn’t really a pizza.
 It was a flat bread yes ! but it was topped with Mint Mayo ( unlike tomato passata ) I also thought there was wasabi.
 This was topped with loads of mushrooms , laser thin cheese and veggies.
 It was really different.
 If you’re game to try something different then this is your thing.